• en

 Introduction

 How do you prepare your players when you only train three times a week?
 Many teams struggle with intensity, recovery, and injury prevention.
 Here’s how to make every session count.
+This approach builds on the proven principles of football periodisation, such as those introduced by Raymond Verheijen, who advocates structuring training with peaks of intensity followed by recovery phases to optimize performance and reduce injury risk.

 Weekly Training Focus